Emily-McNett/Machine-Learning-Portfolio/Support-Vector-Classifier/README.md

 ### Results

 The final accuracy on the test set is 0.9148.
 The confusion matrix below details these results further.
+But although the difference between the misclassifications is small, the SVC more often predicts Besni raisins as the Kecimen variety.

 <img src="https://github.com/user-attachments/assets/878e0654-b36d-4f7f-a284-791110261f58" alt="Confusion Matrix" width="500"/>

 ## Reflection

-Although the final accuracy of the model is .9148.
-Detecting early vs late blight is not as important as detecting healthy vs any blight.
-As seen in the confusion matrix above, the accurate prediction of a healthy leaf is greater than either of the other categories.
-So, even though the accuracy is not consistently reaching 90%, the model is still effective in detecting disease.
+The score as accuracy (# correct) works well to measure the results.
+The dataset is perfectly balanced between the two varieties.
+As well as this, false negatives and false positives are not necessarily harmful with this data as they would be with other topics.